Zoha131/java-learning/basic-oop-concept/data_field-constructor-method/README.md

   }
   ```

+  When an array of objects is created using the new operator, each element in the array is a reference variable with a default value of **null**.

   *```NullPointerException``` is a common runtime error.
 It occurs when you invoke a method on a reference variable with a null value.
 Make sure you assign an object reference to the variable before invoking the method through the reference variable*

+* Syntax errors will occur if you compare strings by using relational operators >, >=, <, or <=.
+Instead, you have to use s1.compareTo(s2).

 * If you know that an object is no longer needed, you can explicitly assign null to a reference variable for the object.
 The JVM will automatically collect the space if the object is not referenced by any reference variable.